There’s just one thing standing in your way.

 Take our word for it: the most important part here is to NOT become yet another blogger.

-So, here are our 17 blogging tips on how you can become a rockstar blogger and create a brand that stands out.
+So, here are our 17 blogging tips for beginners detailing how you can become a rockstar blogger and create a brand that stands out.

 1. Make friends with robots

 It’s so 2016 to not use artificial intelligence (AI) to automate your work (and life).

 For example, rather than settling for a mediocre blog title, you should use a blogging platform that has the AI tools to write catchy headlines for you.

 Not only will your blog titles be memorable and fun, but you will also save time when you create content.
 Score.